nyameaama/Thrust-Vectoring-Control/README.md

 ### About

-This project consists of an NC Solenoid Valve Spec controlled and actuated by a STM32 based controller to regulate propellant/fluid flow.
+This project consists of an NC Solenoid Valve Spec controlled and actuated by a STM32 Nucleo controller to regulate propellant/fluid flow.